From the food they eat to the air they breathe, protecting children from harm is of the utmost importance to all parents.

 Once they reach this height, the seatbelt will sit in the right place.
 It should be flat across their shoulder and chest.
 The lap belt should be positioned at the hip, rather than across the stomach.
 Only once you're satisfied that these criteria have been met should you allow your child to sit without a booster seat.

 Kids fidget and hate to be tied down.
 We get it.
 But it's the law, and it's of the utmost importance that the driver makes sure everyone is following the rules, all of the time.
-Under Ontario law, the driver is the one responsible for making sure that all under-16s in the car are securely belted in.
+Under Ontario law, the driver is the one responsible for making sure that all under-16s in the car are securely belted in, not matter what car you are driving.

 As we've seen, using the correct booster or car seat for your child is not just the law.
 It can be a matter of life and death.
-Let's look at how to choose the best seat for each age group:
+Let's look at how to choose the best seat for each age group.
+Regardless of whether you are buying a booster seat or car seat, the symbol to look for is called the National Safety Mark, and it looks like this:

 Newborn babies and infants need the protection of a rear-facing child car seat.
 In a collision, this can be a life-saver for your baby.
 This is because they provide the correct level of support for the baby's head and helps them to breathe easily.